-In a total of 32 projects submitted, 25 get a FRISBI subvention.
+In 2015: In a total of 32 projects submitted, 25 get a FRISBI subvention.
 3 were technically not feasible, 2 were not eligible for subvention and one redirected for an Instruct access submission.

 "Biologie Structurale: Des équipements de pointe à disposition de l'industrie".